sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ## Secret Management

 * Plain-text secrets stored in test scripts are a major pain point
-* Things are even worse when plain-text secrets are found in Git
+* Things are even worse for  plain-text secrets in Git
 * You, security scanners, SonarQube and your CISO will be unhappy
 * Bruno's free version supports two options
   * Secret Variables - encrypted & stored locally